RomanCLV/ReScan/README.md

                               (frontal): configFrontal.ini
   --ccil                      Create a new config file adapted for ICNDE
                               (lateral): configLateral.ini
-  --ccp                       Create a new default config file for PreScan
+  --ccpd                      Create a new default config file for PreScan
                               process: prescan-config.ini
+  --ccpi                      Create a new config file for PreScan process
+                              adapted for ICNDE: prescan-config-icnde.ini
 ```

 If a `create-config` (`--cc_`) option is used, the process is aborted.

-You can use `ReScan.exe --ccd --ccif --ccil --ccp` to create all configuration files simultaneously.
+You can use `ReScan.exe --ccd --ccif --ccil --ccpd --ccpi` to create all configuration files simultaneously.
 You can then edit them and use them.

 ### `ReScan`